Coat of arms of Chiapas: Symbolism

 Chiapa, two volcanic formations.
 Finally, as a crest a Marquis crown composed of a precious metal and stonework fence, decorated with four florets, of which three are visible, one whole in front and two in profile on its sides; Interspersed between the florets are four bouquets composed of three pearls each placed on small points, of which only two are visible at the front.

 Historical coats

 The symbol is used by all successive regimes in New Spain, in different forms.

 Coat of arms from 1712 to 1800.

 Coat of arms from 1824 to 1979.

+Coat of arms from 1979 to 2025.